freenas/freenas-docs/userguide/system.rst

 #ifdef truenas
 **For Production Use**

-* **TrueNAS-9.10-STABLE** (Recommended)
+* **TrueNAS-11.0-STABLE** (Recommended)

   After new fixes and features have been tested as production-ready, they are added to this train.
-It is recommended to follow this train and to apply any of its pending updates.
+It is recommended to follow this train and to apply any pending updates from it.

 **Legacy Versions**

+* **TrueNAS-9.10-STABLE**

+  Maintenance-only updates for the previous branch of %brand%.

 * **TrueNAS-9.3-STABLE**

-  Maintenance-only updates for an older version of %brand%.
+  Maintenance-only updates for the older 9.3 branch of %brand%.
 Use this train only at the recommendation of an iX support engineer.
 #endif truenas

 The :guilabel:`Verify Install` button verifies that the operating